javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 The idea is to provide as much power for `replacer` as possible: it has a chance to analyze and replace/skip even the whole object if necessary.

-## Formatting: spacer
+## Formatting: space

-The third argument of `JSON.stringify(value, replacer, spaces)` is the number of spaces to use for pretty formatting.
+The third argument of `JSON.stringify(value, replacer, space)` is the number of spaces to use for pretty formatting.

 Previously, all stringified objects had no indents and extra spaces.
 That's fine if we want to send an object over a network.
-The `spacer` argument is used exclusively for a nice output.
+The `space` argument is used exclusively for a nice output.

-Here `spacer = 2` tells JavaScript to show nested objects on multiple lines, with indentation of 2 spaces inside an object:
+Here `space = 2` tells JavaScript to show nested objects on multiple lines, with indentation of 2 spaces inside an object:

 ```js run
 let user = {